waldyrious/sequelize/CONTRIBUTING.md

   * Post a _minimal_ code sample that reproduces the issue, including models and associations
   * What do you expect to happen?
   * What is actually happening?
-* Which dialect you are using (postgres, mysql etc)?
+* Which dialect you are using (Postgres, MySQL, etc.)?
-* Which sequelize version you are using?
+* Which Sequelize version you are using?

 When you post code, please use [Github flavored markdown](https://help.github.com/articles/github-flavored-markdown), in order to get proper syntax highlighting!